The Texas

 (1) on a one-way roadway;

 But what if there is a median between oncoming traffic?
 Wouldn't the "left side of the roadway" then be the left lane going in the same direction, and therefore this statute would apply?
-No, because then the road on that side of the median is considered a one-way roadway, and thus exempted by subsection (b)(1).
+No, because then the road on each side of the median is considered a one-way roadway, and thus exempted by subsection (b)(1).

-That said, you should avoid changing lanes while approaching an intersection, especially if you see someone waiting at the intersection.
+That said, you should avoid changing lanes while approaching an intersection, especially if you see someone waiting on the intersecting street.
 That person may decide to make a turn onto your roadway based on which lane you're in.
 For instance, if you're in the left lane, someone may use that as an opportunity to turn into the right lane.
 If you suddenly change into the right lane after they've committed themselves to making that turn, then you're creating a dangerous situation for both yourself and the other driver and may very well cause a crash.

 Look before crossing intersections